RobProductions/OpenEOS/README.md

 3. Create a new branch or work off of your own "working branch"
 4. When your changes are complete, submit a pull request to merge your code; ideally to the "working-branch" used to test changes before main
 5. If the PR is approved, aggregate changes will eventually be merged into main and a new release tag is created

+### Updating the Bundled EOS SDK files

+In order to update the included EOS SDK files, first navigate to Epic Games Store's SDK downloader web page [here](https://onlineservices.epicgames.com/en-US/sdk) and download the latest C# SDK.
+From here, you can either run a helper Python script to complete the automated update process, or you can manually extract the files to the correct location.

+**Automated Updater**

+1. Move the .zip file that you downloaded from the the web page into the */Tools* folder which contains the UpdateEOSVersion.py script.
+2. Rename the .zip file to *EOSUpdate.zip*.
+3. Run the UpdateEOSVersion Python script and check the result in the commit changes.
+4. If it ran successfully, then delete the zip file, the extracted contents folder, and the old SDK files which have all been placed into the */Tools* folder.
+5. Check that the version was updated when running the testbed project.

+**Manual Update**

+1. Extract the .zip file contents
+2. Delete the *SDK* and *ThirdPartyNotices* folders from the */Runtime/EOSSDK/* folder.
+3. Drag in the new *SDK* and *ThirdPartyNotices* folders from the .zip file contents.
+4. Delete the *Tools* folder from the new *SDK* folder.
+5. Rename the *Bin* folder to *Plugins*.
+6. Delete the *Android* and *IOS* folders from the new *SDK* folder.
+7. Delete the Linux Arm 64 .so file in the *SDK* folder.
+8. Check that the version was updated when running the testbed project.

 ## Credits & Details